manishborikar92/Pico/docs/Project_Structure.md

 4. Monitor success metrics and adjust as needed
 5. Continuously improve based on team feedback and lessons learned

-This framework provides the foundation for successful AIBI Robot development while ensuring long-term maintainability and scalability.
+This framework provides the foundation for successful PICO Robot development while ensuring long-term maintainability and scalability.
 Regular review and updates will ensure it continues to meet the evolving needs of the project and team.